 Staphylococcal biofilm and disease (Bayles, Fey, Kielian)

-This is a newly funded multi-investigator program project grant from the National Institutes of Health (NIH) that seeks to provide a broader understanding of the mechanisms of Staphylococcus aureus (S. aureus) biofilm development and dispersal, and how these processes interface with the host immune response.
+This is a multi-investigator program project grant from the National Institutes of Health (NIH) that seeks to provide a broader understanding of the mechanisms of Staphylococcus aureus (S. aureus) biofilm development and dispersal, and how these processes interface with the host immune response.

 The molecular control of bacterial autolysis (Bayles)